akshshar/doc_theme_example/_posts/2015-04-12-test-post-last-year.md

 ---
-title:  "Test post from last year"
+title: Test post from last year
 categories: jekyll update
-permalink: /test-post-from-last-year/
+permalink: "/test-post-from-last-year/"
-tags: [news]
+tags:
+  - news
+published: true
 ---

 This is just a test post from the previous year.
+Checking to see if this works.